zachary62/Dynamic-f-tree/README.md

 ```

-The Explanation Accuracy is tested with python 3.7.8 because run time is not concerned for this experiment.
+The Explanation Accuracy is implemented in python 3.7.8 because run time is not concerned for this experiment.
 Please check the python program in the synthetic folder.